DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Algorithm Design of DNFS-VNE

 As mentioned earlier, DNFS-VNE utilizes the BP algorithm to update the identified implication patterns into the weights.
 Specifically, the loss function employed in this work is the cross-entropy loss, as follows,

 Furthermore, the gradient is updated in the following directions,

 where $\mu$ represents the learning rate and $\mathcal{L}'$ represents the gradient derivative of $\mathcal{L}$.
+It should be noted that the reward $r(t)$ will be used to jointly guide the model to optimize towards high reward feedback signals.
 It is widely recognized that the learning rate is a crucial parameter that requires careful tuning.
 Setting the learning rate too high or too low can hinder the model's convergence.
 In this work, the learning rate is confirmed to be $0.01$ after being verified in Section~\ref{sec4b}.
 During the learning process, the model will be optimized along the direction of gradient descent, following Eq.~\ref{eq:21}, until the loss function reaches a converged state.
 At this point, the three evaluation indicators as shown in Eq.~\ref{eq5}, Eq.~\ref{eq6}, and Eq.~\ref{eq7} will also converge.

 The algorithm flow of the proposed DNFS-VNE is shown in Algorithm~\ref{alg:algorithm1}.
 It should be noted that the current VNR $R_i$ embedding is successful only when all virtual nodes $n_{\mathsf{v}}(i,j)(1\leq j\leq |\boldsymbol{n}_{\mathsf{v}}(i)|)$ and virtual links $l_{\mathsf{v}}(i,k)(1\leq k\leq |\boldsymbol{l}_{\mathsf{v}}(i)|)$ are successfully embedded.
 At this point, the learned rule patterns are updated to the model weights for the current successful embedding.
 Otherwise, no learning is done for the failed embedding.